 Seriously?
-Pa-lease, let’s get real.
 What she missed was his money and his big house.
 She left and she couldn’t manage on her own; typical gold-digging behavior.

 His excitement must have left him immune to my facetious comment, because he didn’t even acknowledge it.

-NICE GUY: Thanks…I just want to be happy and figure 4-yrs vested so why wouldn’t it hurt.
+NICE GUY: Thanks…I just want to be happy and figure 4-yrs vested so why would it hurt.

 He just wants to be happy?
-With that twit?
-From I heard this woman alienated his whole entire family and made him feel like crap about himself, and he just wants to be happy?
+From what I heard this woman alienated his whole entire family and made him feel like crap about himself.
+This was his idea of being happy?

 My God…he’s clueless.

 I spent a LOT of time on the phone with this guy.
 A lot.
 In fact, I talked to him every day.
 If we didn’t find time to talk, we sent each other several texts throughout the day.
-Texting or talking…it’s all still very time-consuming and this chick came across as no prize and had nothing to bring to the table except undermine their relationship.
+Texting or talking…it’s all still very time-consuming and this chick came across as no prize and had nothing to bring to the table except drama.

-I’ve seen this happen to nice guys before, and I don’t have a clue where it stems from, but, for whatever reason, people like “Nice Guy” really get hell-bent on proving that they are “worthy” or “good enough” to unworthy people.
+I’ve seen this happen to nice guys before and I don’t have a clue where it stems from, but, for whatever reason, people like “Nice Guy” really get hell-bent on proving that they are worthy or good enough to unworthy people.
 I mean, he might as well have “DOORMAT” written across his face or “PLEASE USE ME.”
-So, for whatever it’s worth, the second he said he was back to his ex, all respect for him went out the door.
+And, for whatever it’s worth, the second he said he was back to his ex, all respect for him went out the door.

-And to boot, here I am close friends with this guy’s sister.
+Furthermore, here I am, close friends with this guy’s sister.
 I’m at her house all the time.
 Is he really that naive to think that we are not going to bump into each other again?
 It’s been over a month and I still haven’t heard from him.
-One would think that the gentlemanly thing to do would be to at least to extend the olive branch, you know, so that I wouldn’t like I just got used so he wouldn’t have to be alone.
+One would think that the gentlemanly thing to do would be to at least to extend the olive branch, you know, so that I wouldn’t feel like I just got used as his babysitter so he wouldn’t have to be alone during their breakup.